 Elphir smiled.
 “Stop fussing, father,” he said.
 “We have not forgotten our manners.”

-“Thank you,” Imrahil said distractedly as Ciryon set the diadem on his brow.
+“Thank you,” Imrahil said absently as Ciryon set the diadem on his brow.
 The reflection which gazed back at him was aging, but still hale and proud.
 The War of the Ring was now six years past, and in the midst of their miraculous victory life had never seemed so good.

 There was little left for him to do but wait.
-Pacing through the vaulted terraces of their cliffside palace, Imrahil gazed out at the dark sea far below, anticipating the coming holiday.
+Pacing through the vaulted terraces of their cliffside palace, Imrahil gazed out at the dark sea below, anticipating the coming holiday.
 This year the annual victory feast at Cormallen would rival even Elessar’s coronation for splendor.
 Money was flowing freely all throughout Gondor as the hoards of Mordor were emptied, and no expense had been spared.
-Practically all the victorious peoples of Middle-earth had been invited, and the response had been enthusiastic.
+Representatives of all the victorious peoples of Middle-earth had been invited, and the response had been enthusiastic.
 Traveling parties had already been arriving in Gondor for weeks from all corners of the reunited kingdom and beyond.

 Amrothos, his third son, appeared at his side, panting after a brief sprint through corridor.
 “Do you think he will be anything like the old stories say he is?” he asked with a wry smile.

 “Nerdanel, Princess of Belfalas and Lady of Dol Amroth,” the herald announced as the party dismounted.
-“Legolas, Prince of Ithilien, of the Nine Walkers of the Fellowship of the Ring.
-And Thranduil, Elvenking in the North of Eryn Lasgalen.”
+“Legolas, Prince of Ithilien, of the Nine Walkers of the Fellowship of the Ring, and Thranduil, Elvenking in the North of Eryn Lasgalen.”